-La Ménagère is a very trendy cafe / restaurant / cocktail bar / plant shop with an achingly cool industrial aesthetic in two adjacent arched cellars on Via de’ Ginori.
-When you first enter you’re met with a cart loaded with succulents, parked in the middle of a minimalistic kitchen and homewares shop.
+La Ménagère is a very trendy cafe / restaurant / cocktail bar / plant shop with an achingly cool industrial aesthetic.
+You can find it in two adjacent arched cellars on Via de’ Ginori.
+When you first enter, there’s a cart loaded with succulents, parked in the middle of a minimalistic homeware shop.
 Behind this is a counter covered with flowers and plants, and scattered all around are sofas and coffee tables.

-Behind the shop is the beautiful restaurant, with plants hanging from the ceiling and light streaming down through the glass roof.
-The cellar nextdoor holds the cocktail bar and cafe, where Matt and I grab a table and order each a cappuccino and croissant with apricot jam.
+Behind the shop is the beautiful restaurant.
+Plants hang from the ceiling and light streams down through the glass roof.
+In the cellar next door you’ll find the cocktail bar and cafe.
+This is where Matt and I grab a table and order each a cappuccino and croissant with apricot jam.

 Don’t come here if you’re in a rush, the service is not speedy.
 Luckily we were on holiday so we sat back and appreciated our eclectic surroundings.

 After leaving the cafe we headed down the street towards the centre.
 The duomo crept up on us all at once.
 We turned the corner of a street and there it was!
 In fact, we really enjoyed how close it was to our airbnb all week.
 We had to walk past it pretty much every day on our way home.
 It doesn’t matter what time of day it is, whether it’s reflecting the orange tones of the setting sun, or lit up at night, it’s always beautiful.